 A great tip that will help is simply to turn your left foot out a fraction at address (as above).
 If this foot is perpendicular to your target, it can restrict your movement through the shot.

 By turning it out, you will encourage the body rotation you need to coincide with the release of your hands.
 This should quickly turn that hook into more of a controlled draw.

 Probably the most common swing-related cause of the hook is an inactive lower body.
-If you struggle to transfer your weight during the downswing, your hands will take over and a quick hook is very much on the cards.
+If you struggle to with your weight distribution in the golf swing, your hands will take over and a quick hook is very much on the cards.

-If this sounds like you, take your normal address position and slightly close the face of your iron – it sounds counterintuitive, but it works.
+Take your normal address position and slightly close the face of your iron - it sounds counterintuitive but it works.
 Make a normal swing but try to hit a straight shot.
 If you fall into old habits you’ll hit the ball even further left so this drill encourages your mind and body to find another solution.

-From this position, the only way to really hit a straight shot is to rotate your body hard through the ball, shifting your weight and delaying the release of the club a fraction.
+From this position, the only way to really hit a straight shot is to rotate your hips and lower body through the ball, shifting your weight and delaying the release of the club a fraction.
 It’s a great way to groove a much better swing sequence.

 - Ensure your clubface is aligned to the target

-– Check you can see two knuckles in your left hand at address
+- Check you can see two knuckles on your left hand at address

 - Turn your left foot out to aid body rotation